Moggach/portfolio/src/writing/attending-she-can-code-hack-day.md

 </p>

 <p>
 I had a really enjoyable day at the hack with a supportive and welcoming atmosphere and a good mix of skills and experience.
-I would recommend checking out the SheCanCode network and their events to all women in tech.
+I would recommend checking out the <a href="https://shecancode.io/">SheCanCode network</a>  and their events to all women in tech.
 </p>

 </article>